Gardens for wellbeing

 Outside of organised sessions, there are still lots of jobs to do from watering to weeding and managing the space.
 Could you spare a few minutes on your lunchbreak?
 Or pop by on your way home?
 Let us know and we’ll give a guided tour on the details.

-To find out more, drop Will a line: email@example.com
+To find out more, drop us a line: email@example.com

 FCH Edible Garden